cmdnguyen/README-Generator/README.md

 	code .

 Users will also need [NodeJS](https://nodejs.org/en) installed.
 I used the LTS version.
 In VSCode, users will need to be in the Main directory.
 The `index.js` file is in there and is needed to run the generator.
 You can right click the main folder and `Open in Intergrated Terminal` or input the following command in the terminal.

 	cd Main

+Users will need to initizalize npm and install inquirer in the `Main` directory.
+Input the following commands in the terminal:

+	npm init -y
+	npm install inquirer

+You should have a `package.json` file in the `Main` directory.
+When you go in the `package.json` file, you should see "inquirer" in "dependencies."

 ## Usage